demonus/docker-utils/README.md

 run-local-task.py [--profile AWS_CREDENTIALS_PROFILE] [--container CONTAINER_DEFINITION_NAME] TASK_DEFINITION_NAME
 ```

 **--profile**  name of the AWS credentials profile from _~/.aws/credentials_ file.
 If not set, default profile will be used.
-More about profile configuration here: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files
+More about the profile configuration can be found here: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files

 **--container** the tool will pickup first container in the Task Definition.
-If Task Definition has more than one container defined, container name should be specified.
+If a Task Definition has more than one container defined, container name should be specified.

-**TASK_DEFINITION_NAME** can be either name or _ARN_.
-If revision number is not provided, latest active revision will be used.
+**TASK_DEFINITION_NAME** can be either a name or an _ARN_.
+If the revision number is not provided, latest active revision will be used.